Did you know that cricket farming in Kenya is a growing industry? More and more people are starting to farm crickets to make money.

 Also read: How to start a farming business in Kenya.

-Cricket farming is a fairly simple process that anyone can do with patience.
+Cricket farming is a relatively simple process that anyone can do with patience.

-The most important part of starting a cricket farm is choosing the right location.
+The most important part of starting a cricket farm is choosing the correct location.

 Cricket eggs will not hatch if the temperature is below 70 degrees Fahrenheit, so select a spot in your home that will stay warm year-round.